emil6957/wheres-waldo/README.md

 # Wheres-waldo

-A wheres-waldo game with multiple levels using firebase
+A wheres-waldo game with multiple levels using react and firebase